omlad93/Medieval-Literature/README.md

 Also, the unextracted senteces are also available.

 ## BaseLine
-to be presented a little bit after passover
+to be presented a little bit after passover  Medieval-Literature
 | #   | action     | Comments     | Owner |
 | --- | ---------- | ------------ | ----- |
 | 1   | parse data | and Labels   | TBD   |
 | 2   | Word2Vec   | Initial Step | TBD   |

+## Dependencies
+all the necessary python packages can be installed running on command line:
+(make sure to add those packages to the file)
+`pip install -r requirements.txt`